-1. Lantra's Land-based Engineering ERR workbook contains a number of tasks with short answer questions covering the nine outcomes listed below, which learners can complete at their own pace.
-The workbook can be found on Lantra's website www.lantra.co.uk/ERR.
+Within the Apprenticeship in Land-based Engineering apprentices need to complete the ERR element of this framework.
+This will be explained to apprentices at the start of their programme during induction.
+Apprentices will need to complete Lantra's Land-based Engineering ERR workbook which contains a number of tasks with short answer questions covering the nine outcomes listed below, which apprentices can complete at their own pace.
+The workbook can be found on Lantra's website www.lantra.co.uk/ERR